gordonb3/bubbagen/README.md

 * fixed unability to print non-native documents (due to deadlock in Ghostscript)
 * block enabling the WiFi AP when LAN is set to receive its IP through DHCP (causes network to fail)
 * fixed a problem with restarting network interfaces in systemd version
-* all packages brought up to date against the portage tree at Jan 10, 2018

 ## Miscellaneous Points